Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-10-13-great-stuff-to-watch--read-and-listen-to-this-week.md

 ---
 layout: post
-title: 'Great Stuff to Watch,  Read and Listen To This Week'
+title: "Great Stuff to Watch,  Read and Listen To This Week"
 date: 13-Oct-2014
 categories: tbd
 ---